stockmind/gpd-pocket-ubuntu-respin/README.md

 Check [Troubleshooting section.](#troubleshooting)
 If your problem persist or is not on the list check [Problem reporting section](#problem-reporting) before open an issue.

+**This packages is not compatible with Ansible-playbook setup due to rotation scripts that may conflict.
+Clean your system before use this.**

 # How to Respin an ISO for GPD Pocket
 ## Overview
 This is a collection of scripts and tweaks to adapt Ubuntu and Linux Mint ISO images and let them run smoothly on GPD Pocket.